inclement/inclem.net/content/171016-pyderelease0.5.rst

 documentation in several places, just thanks to needing these things in a real app.

-On a technical level, PyDE interpreter runs under Python 2, consisting of the app itself and a background Service running a second instance of the interpreter.
+On a technical level, Pyonic interpreter runs under Python 2, consisting of the app itself and a background Service running a second instance of the interpreter.
 I'll be working on Python 3 support next, in fact I originally wrote the app using Python 3 but switched to Python 2 due